Convergence rates in the functional CLT for alpha-mixing triangular arrays: Abstract

 \section{Abstract}

-We obtain convergence rates in the central limit theorem (CLT), the functional CLT and the almost sure invariance principle for self normalized partial sums $S_n=\sum_{j=1}^{n}\xi_{j,n}$ of certain classes of triangular arrays $\{\xi_{1,n},...,\xi_{n,n}\}$ satisfying some mixing and moment conditions (which might not be uniform in $n$).
-In particular our results hold when $\xi_{j,n}=\xi_{j}$ and $\{\xi_j\}$ is a non-stationary sufficiently fast mixing sequence.
-We also obtain a moderate deviations principle and some Rosenthal type inequalities.
-The main novelty here is that our results are obtained without any assumptions about the growth rate of the variance of $S_n$ and without the condition $\sum_{j=1}^n\text{Var}(\xi_{j,n})=O(\text{Var}(S_n))$.
-The main new idea in the proof is a ``lineariztion" of the variance of the partial sums, which, to some extent, allows us to reduce the limit theorems to the case when $\text{Var}(S_n)$ grows linearly fast in $n$.
+We obtain convergence rates (in the Levi-Prokhorove metric) in the functional central limit theorem (CLT) for partial sums $S_n=\sum_{j=1}^{n}\xi_{j,n}$ of triangular arrays $\{\xi_{1,n},\xi_{2,n},...,\xi_{n,n}\}$ satisfying some mixing and moment conditions (which are not necessarily uniform in $n$).
+For certain classes of additive functionals of triangular arrays of contracting Markov chains (in the sense of Dobrushin) we obtain rates which are close to the best rates obtained for independent random variables.
+In addition, we obtain close to optimal rates in the usual CLT and a moderate deviations principle and some Rosenthal type inequalities.
+We will also discuss applications to some classes of local statistics (e.g. covariance estimators), as well as expanding non-stationary dynamical systems, which can be reduced to non-uniformly mixing triangular arrays by an approximation argument.
+The main novelty here is that our results are obtained without any assumptions about the growth rate of the variance of $S_n$.
+The result are obtained using a certain type of block decomposition, which, in a sense, reduces the problem to the case when the variance of $S_n$ is ``not negligible" in comparison with the (new) number of summands.